 Of course, it wasn't a problem with the mouse, I was stupid: I had connected my wireless Magic Mouse from Apple to the Mac during the test and every shock at the table caused the Apple mouse to transmit movement commands.
 These caused the mouse pointer to jump.

 When the second mouse was switched off, there were no more problems.
 The precision of the LMP mouse is very good and although I have set the pointer movement to maximum in the system settings, I hit all the spots on my 27 inch monitor as desired.
 There is no difference to the Apple mouse here.

-Perhaps worth mentioning are the clicking noises, which are a little louder than the Apple Magic Mouse.
-This could be due to the fact that my Apple mouse has had many years of clicks and therefore certainly many thousands of clicks.
-The clicks on the LMP mouse may sound quieter over time.
-They are currently clearly audible, but far from being "annoying".
+Perhaps worth noting is the clicking noise, which is slightly louder than the Apple Magic Mouse.
+But this could be because my Apple mouse has been around for many years and has certainly had many thousands of clicks.
+LMP mouse clicks may become quieter over time.
+Currently they are clearly audible, but far from "annoying".

 The price of 40 euros definitely disqualifies the LMP mouse as a cheap solution if you are looking for a new mouse and mainly pay attention to the price.
 Nevertheless, the Easy Mouse 2-in-1 from LMP meets my taste, as it includes all the advantages that were important to me for the additional mouse:

 - Apple-typical design like the Magic Mouse

 - Scroll wheel (which also works as a middle mouse button)